 The Competition Act does not provide for any mechanism in this regard.
-However, Articles 9 and 22(4) of the EC Merger Regulation are potentially applicable.
-The Competition Authority has already demonstrated its intention to ask for the referral of concentrations with a community dimension under Article 9 of the EC Merger Regulation, whereas at least one concentration notified to the Authority under the Competition Act was referred to the European Commission under Article 22(4) of the EC Merger Regulation (case 11/2003, GE/AGFA, Decision undated, which became case COMP/M.3136, Commission Decision of 5 December 2003).
+However, Articles 9 and 22 of the EC Merger Regulation are potentially applicable.
+The Competition Authority has already demonstrated its intention to ask for the referral of concentrations with a community dimension under Article 9 of the EC Merger Regulation, whereas at least one concentration notified to the Authority under the Competition Act was referred to the European Commission under Article 22(3) of the former EC Merger Regulation (case 11/2003, GE/AGFA, Decision undated, which became case COMP/M.3136, Commission Decision of 5 December 2003).
+The Commission recently declined an Article 22(1) request by the Portuguese Competition Authority (to which the Italian Competition Authority later adhered) on the Gas Natural/Endesa proposed merger (Decision of 27 October 2005, IP/05/1356).

-- 3 Notification and its Impact on the Transaction Timetable - 3.1 Where the jurisdictional thresholds are met, is notification compulsory and is there a deadline for notification?
+3 Notification and its Impact on the Transaction Timetable

+3.1 Where the jurisdictional thresholds are met, is notification compulsory and is there a deadline for notification?

-A concentration that meets the jurisdictional thresholds must be notified to the Portuguese Competition Authority within seven working days of the conclusion of the agreement or, where relevant, by the publication date of the announcement of a takeover bid, an exchange offer or a bid to acquire a controlling interest.
-In case the Competition Authority considers that the notification is incomplete, it may, within seven working days of the receipt of notification, request the notifying parties to present the information or documents that are missing.
+A concentration meeting the jurisdictional thresholds must be notified to the Portuguese Competition Authority within seven working days of the conclusion of the agreement or, where relevant, by the publication date of the announcement of a takeover bid, an exchange offer or a bid to acquire a controlling interest (see also question 3.5 below).